 At Sacred Heart, we work to fulfil the vision that each pupil will:

-• develop their skills, knowledge and understanding to thrive as life-long learner
+develop their skills, knowledge and understanding to thrive as life-long learners

 In order to achieve this, we follow the Early Years Foundation Stage and teach the National Curriculum.
 This is to ensure children have the knowledge and skills needed year-on-year to ensure good progress throughout their primary school education.
 We have designed our curriculum with additional experiences and enrichment activities to help children learn more and remember more.